bibanon/bibanon/Stories/Oral-Hygiene.md

 At one time, 4chan's /a/ board developed a trend of threads challenging users to do cute things with their sisters and post reports.

-While hugging was the most common, there were also "tooth-brushing" threads, where the idea was for an anon to offer to brush their imouto's teeth.
-So one day, an anon decided to try it out for himself.
-He then told his story over a period of several months.
+While hugging was the most common, there were also "tooth-brushing" threads, where the idea was for an /a/non to offer to *brush their imouto's teeth.*

-Thus, he became dubbed **The Oral Hygiene Bro**: *He who brushes his younger sister's teeth*.
+So one day, an /a/non decided to try it out for himself.
+And soon, he became dubbed **The Oral Hygiene Bro**: *He who brushes his younger sister's teeth*.

-The anon's tripcode is [OHB !!5jOMMVk3LQU](http://archive.moe/a/search/tripcode/%21%215jOMMVk3LQU/).
+The anon's tripcode was [OHB !!5jOMMVk3LQU](http://archive.moe/a/search/tripcode/%21%215jOMMVk3LQU/), and later, [OHB !!dQ+KUKcTx4n.](https://archive.moe/a/search/tripcode/!!dQ%2BKUKcTx4n/)

+> **Note:** OHB has extra content on his second tripcode that has not been archived.
+Retrieve it when possible.
+Also grab the comments, which is a BASC tradition.

 ## Background